Albert Sidney Johnston: Fort Henry, Fort Donelson, Nashville

 Based on the assumption that Kentucky neutrality would act as a shield against a direct invasion from the north, circumstances that no longer applied in September 1861, Tennessee initially had sent men to Virginia and concentrated defenses in the Mississippi Valley.
 Even before Johnston arrived in Tennessee, construction of two forts had been started to defend the Tennessee and the Cumberland rivers, which provided avenues into the State from the north.
 Both forts were located in Tennessee to respect Kentucky neutrality, but these were not in ideal locations.
 Fort Henry on the Tennessee River was in an unfavorable low-lying location, commanded by hills on the Kentucky side of the river.
 Fort Donelson on the Cumberland River, although in a better location, had a vulnerable land side and did not have enough heavy artillery to defend against gunboats.

 Maj.
-Gen. Polk ignored the problems of the forts when he took command.
-After Johnston took command, Polk at first refused to comply with Johnston's order to send an engineer, Lt.
+Gen. Polk ignored the problems of the forts when he took command in July 1861 because they were not in his jurisdiction.
+After Johnston took command and included the forts in Polk's area of authority, he at first refused to comply with Johnston's order to send an engineer, Lt.
 Joseph K. Dixon, to inspect the forts.
 After Johnston asserted his authority, Polk had to allow Dixon to proceed.
 Dixon recommended that the forts be maintained and strengthened, although they were not in ideal locations, because much work had been done on them, and the Confederates might not have time to build new ones.
 Johnston accepted his recommendations.
 Johnston wanted Major Alexander P. Stewart to command the forts, but President Davis appointed Brig.
 Gen. Lloyd Tilghman as commander.

-To prevent Polk from dissipating his forces by allowing some men to join a partisan group, Johnston ordered him to send Brig.
-Gen. Gideon Pillow and 5,000 men to Fort Donelson.
-Pillow took up a position at nearby Clarksville, Tennessee, and did not move into the fort until February 7, 1862.
 Alerted by a U.S. reconnaissance on January 14, 1862, Johnston ordered Tilghman to fortify the high ground opposite Fort Henry, which Polk had failed to do despite Johnston's orders.
 Tilghman failed to act decisively on these orders, which were too late to be adequately carried out in any event.
+On January 20, 1862, Johnston ordered Floyd, Buckner, and 8,000 troops from Bowling Green to Russellville, Kentucky.
+Here they could respond to an advance from Buell's Army of the Ohio at South Carrollton, Kentucky, or to an offensive by Grant's forces at Cairo, Illinois, up the Cumberland River.